Rutherford P. Hayes: Biography

 Throughout his life he maintained his interest in library matters, promoting those of Asheville and Clearwater, and retaining his membership on the board of trustees of the library in Fremont, Ohio.
 He served as secretary of the American Library Association and also served as vice president and acting president from October 1897 through January 1898.

-Hayes died on July 31, 1927, in Tampa, Florida, of carcinoma of the prostate gland.
+Hayes died on July 31, 1927, in Tampa of prostate cancer.